The MOLLY National Journalism Prize

 The MOLLY Prize is awarded for an article or series of up to four short, related articles or columns telling the stories that need telling, challenging conventional wisdom, focusing on civil liberties and/or social justice, and embodying the intelligence, deep thinking and/or passionate wit that marked Molly’s work.

-Read more about the 2013 winners in “Sarah Stillman Wins Top Award at the 2013 MOLLY National Journalism Prize Dinner.”
+Read more about the 2014 winners in “Dave Philipps Wins Top Award at the 2014 MOLLY National Journalism Prize Dinner.”